StevenTammen/StevenTammen.github.io/pages/watches.md

 ## Todo

-- Jumping hours hand -- saves energy, increases hours readability (at the cost of making incremental time telling with hour hands impossible).
+- Jumping hours hand -- saves energy, increases hours readability (at the cost of making incremental time telling with hours hand impossible).
 Worth?
 - Compass bezel to aid in making more efficient directional changes based on bearing shown on watch face (for digital compass watches)
 - Think about watch features: stopwatch, countdown, better to have multiple on digital watch, split between two watches?